610 Credit Score: Understanding Its Impact and How to Improve It

 3. Length of Credit History

-The length of your credit history considers the age of your oldest credit account, the average age of all your accounts, and how long it has been since you last used certain accounts.
+Your credit history takes into account the age of your oldest credit account, the average age of all of your accounts, and the amount of time it has been since you last utilized certain accounts.

 4. Credit Mix